Houseplant care

 Cacti

-Remember that cacti need very little water, and no feeding, over the winter.
-Keep them barely moist until the spring, when they will be coming up to flowering and will therefore appreciate extra water and feed.
+Remember that cacti need very little water, and no feeding, over winter.
+Keep the compost barely moist until the spring, when they may come into flower and will therefore need more water and feed.

-Encourage bushy growth on Christmas cacti (Schlumbergera truncata and S. x buckleyi) by twisting off outer segments from the most vigorous shoots after flowering.
-These can be used as cuttings if dried and kept warm for a week before potting up.
+Encourage bushy growth on Christmas cacti (Schlumbergera truncata and S. × buckleyi) by twisting off outer segments from the most vigorous shoots after flowering.
+These can be used as cuttings if left to one side and kept warm for a week, for the cut suface to callous over, before potting up.

 In the greenhouse